Marston Meysey: Parish church

 The chapel was again in disrepair by the 1870s.
 In 1869 the Rev. W. H. Rankin became rector of St Mary's in Meysey Hampton and vicar of Marston Meysey, and soon mounted a public appeal for funds for new buildings.
 Money collected, mainly within Marston Meysey, paid for a new church, a vicarage and a Church of England school.
 No trace remains of the chapel.

 The church of St James was completed in 1876 on a site north-east of the old churchyard in the centre of the village, to designs of the London architect James Brooks.
 The simple rectangular building is in limestone rubble under a stone slate roof.
 It has no tower or bellcote; instead a bell hangs in an arched opening, high on the west gable.

 Julian Orbach, updating Nikolaus Pevsner's work, calls the church "One of Wiltshire's best Victorian churches, not for display but for sureness of simple detail" and praises the rib vaulting in the chancel.
 The large stone font is octagonal, and the pulpit is a stone drum with bands of red sandstone.
 Colourful stained glass windows by George Baguley were installed in 1883–1894 and are described as "good" by Historic England in the 1986 designation of the church as Grade II* listed.

 The benefice was united with that of Meysey Hampton in 1924 (both parishes being in Gloucester diocese), effective on the first vacancy, which occurred in 1937.
 Today the church is within the area of the South Cotswolds Team Ministry, alongside 21 other churches.

 Waterways

 The River Thames forms most of the southern boundary of the parish, and a small tributary is the entire western boundary.

 The Thames and Severn Canal, completed in 1789 and abandoned between 1927 and 1941, crosses the parish south of the village.
 A three-storey circular lengthsman's cottage survives at Round House Farm alongside a bridge, a short stretch of water and vestiges of a lock.

 Governance

 The first tier of local government is a parish meeting at which all electors may vote.
-Most significant local services are provided by Wiltshire unitary council.
-At the parliamentary level, the parish is part of the North Wiltshire county constituency and its current member of parliament is James Gray (Conservative).
+Most significant local services are provided by Wiltshire Council, a unitary authority.
+For Westminster elections, the parish is part of the South Cotswolds constituency.